rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **AO shine** - Normally AO just adds shade; with this it also brightens convex shapes.
 Maybe not realistic, but it prevents the image overall becoming too dark, makes it more vivid, and makes some corners clearer.
 Higher than 0.5 looks a bit unrealistic.

 **DOF blur** - Depth of field.
 Applies subtle smoothing to distant objects.
-If zero it just cancels out sharpening on far objects.
 It's a small effect (1 pixel radius).

-**AO Quality** - Due to compatibility with older drivers and D3D9 games this option has been removed - however you can still increase quality by changing the preprocessor definition FAST_AO_POINTS (defauly is 6, try 12 for best quality.)
+At the default it more-or-less cancels out sharpenning, no more.

 Fake Global Illumination Settings
 ------------------------

 These only work if you are using the _with Fake GI_ version of the shader.
 The first three options work even without depth information.

 **Fake GI lighting strength** - Fake Global Illumination wide-area effect.
 Every pixel gets some light added from the surrounding area of the image.
+Usually safe to increase, except in games with unusually vibrant colors.

-**Fake GI saturation" - Fake Global Illumination can exaggerate colours in the image too much.
-Decrease this to reduce the colour saturation of the added light.
-Increase for more vibrant colours.
+**Fake GI saturation** - Fake Global Illumination can exaggerate colors in the image too much.
+Decrease this to reduce the color saturation of the added light.
+Increase for more vibrant colors.

 **Adaptive contrast enhancement** - Increases contrast relative to average light in surrounding area.
 Fake Global Illumination can reduce overall contrast; this setting compensates for that.
 It actually may be useful on it's own with lighting strength zeroed - it can improve contrast and clarity of any image.
 Recommendation: set to roughly half of GI lighting strength.